sml0399/implementation_of_papers/README.md

 	- networkx
 	- seaborn
 	- scipy

+- The codes in this repository may not work if you do not use conda environment.

 - The following directories are for Internship at KAIST ISysE DSAIL during 2020.12.28~2021.02.19
 	- DSAIL_CF_recommender_system